Oh What a Circus: Background and release

 Evita was a success from its opening night, with Derek Jewell of The Sunday Times praising Webber's score, as well as Essex's portrayal of Che as a "brooding, enigmatic" character.
-Meanwhile, Essex had released a cover version of the Lorraine Ellison song, "Stay with Me, which reached number 45 on the UK Singles Chart, thus CBS Records cancelled their contract with him.
+Meanwhile, Essex had released a cover version of the Lorraine Ellison song, "Stay with Me", which reached number 45 on the UK Singles Chart, thus CBS Records cancelled their contract with him.
 Essex's manager started looking for a new record deal for him, and signed one with Phonogram Records, who suggested that he release one of the songs from the Evita album as his single.
 They decided to release "Oh What a Circus", with another of Che's songs, "High Flying, Adored" as its B-side.
 The song was released on August 19, 1978, under the Mercury subsidiary of Phonogram in the United Kingdom.

 Composition and reception

 Musically, "Oh What a Circus" is a contrafactum, and shares its composition with the better known "Don't Cry for Me Argentina" from the same show, but has a faster tempo and completely different lyrics.
 The song includes a choral chant in Latin, based on the Catholic anthem "Salve Regina".
 Alternative lyrics to "Don't Cry for Me Argentina" appear as a prelude to the song from Act 2, sung by a young girl characterizing Eva's younger self.
 The version of "Oh What a Circus" present on the Evita concept album was sung by Colm Wilkinson.
-However it was not used, instead Essex recorded a new version which was arranged and produced by Mike Batt, in the style of Phil Spector.
+However, it was not used.
+Instead, Essex recorded a new version which was arranged and produced by Mike Batt, in the style of Phil Spector.
 A video for the song was filmed at Clifton Cathedral in Bristol and showed Essex singing the song as a crowd moves around inside a building carrying candles.

 An uptempo version of the main melody for "Don't Cry for Me Argentina", "Oh What a Circus" acts as an introduction to the whole musical and is sung after "Requiem for Evita", as Che ponders about the life of Eva.
-The song was composed in a key of C major with a medium tempo of 128 beats per minute.
+The song was composed in a key of E major.
 Essex's voice spans from C♯3 to E5 and the song follows a basic sequence of F/C–G7–C–Am/C–Dsus–C–D7/C–G/B as its chord progression.
 Lyrically, it talks about the news of Eva's death and her funeral, as well as Che's belief that the mourning for her was misplaced and Eva's life and preaching was fraudulent.
-It compares her life to that of a circus with a choir added during the middle section.
+It compares her funeral to that of a circus with a choir added during the middle section.
 The lyrics question the sainthood of Eva and her praise as a godly character among the Argentinians, while taunting her that she had failed her people by not being immortal.
 The words had rhyming across the verses like those of ("show/go") and ("town/down") which Rice explained was done intentionally to make the song appear asymmetrical.